 Scholarly Commons Citation

 Brooks, Rosa, "The Politics of the Geneva Conventions: Avoiding Formalist Traps" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1120.
+1120.